 It depends.
 COVID-19 vaccines are currently required for healthcare workers in facilities that receive Medicare and Medicaid funding.
-For those workers, weekly testing will no longer qualify as a substitute for vaccination.
+For those workers, weekly testing no longer qualifies as a substitute for vaccination.
 Check with your employer to see if they have any rules that apply to you.

 | Is the vaccine safe since it was developed so quickly?

 Yes.
 The U.S. Food and Drug Administration (FDA) approves a vaccine for use only if there are enough data to suggest that it is safe and effective; this is after clinical trials have been conducted with thousands of people of various ages, races, and ethnicities and when the benefits outweigh risks.
 Every study and every phase of every trial was carefully reviewed and approved by a safety board and the FDA.
 The process was transparent and rigorous, with continual oversight and expert approval.

 The FDA granted full approval for the Pfizer-BioNTech COVID-19 vaccine for individuals aged 16 years and older (8/23/21) and full approval for the Moderna COVID-19 vaccine for individuals aged 18 years and older (1/31/22).
 For full approval of a new drug or vaccine, the FDA requires extensive data on safety and effectiveness, inspection of manufacturing facilities, and a comprehensive review of all clinical and “real-world” use.
 These approvals should provide additional confidence that the vaccines work and are safe.